 Table 8.
+Projects with the number of developers

-Table 8 shows the number of users per group.
 Notably, the sum of the users in this table is more than the total number users mentioned above (100), because, this table presents unique users per project, meaning that one user could work in multiple projects.
+As it is shown on Table 9, out of the 100 developers 68 of them work solely on one project, while 26 of them work on two projects and 4 developers are presented on 3 projects.